Virginia Key: Special features

 The Maritime and Science Technology (MAST) Academy public magnet school is located on Virginia Key.
 Several hundred high school specially-selected students from Miami get their education at MAST Academy.

 A mountain biking park is located on the northern end of Virginia Key.
 Constructed by the Virginia Key Bicycle Club, the park features novice, intermediate and advanced trails.
 It is located just past Virginia Key Outdoor Center, just down the road from the former Jimbo's location on Arthur Lamb Jr. road on the north point of Virginia Key.

 Education

-Primary education
+K-12 education

 Miami-Dade County Public Schools serves Virginia Key.
 The Key Biscayne K-8 Center in Key Biscayne serves Virginia Key.
 Middle school students may attend Ponce de Leon Middle School in Coral Gables instead of the Key Biscayne School.
 High school students are zoned to Coral Gables Senior High School.

 The magnet school MAST Academy is in Virginia Key.

 Post-secondary education

-The University of Miami's Rosenstiel School of Marine and Atmospheric Science is located on Virginia Key.
+The University of Miami's Rosenstiel School of Marine, Atmospheric, and Earth Science is located on Virginia Key.